-- B. Subject to the provisions of any contract with bondholders, the authority shall prescribe a system of accounts. - C. Money held by the authority that is not needed for immediate disbursement, including any funds held in reserve, may be deposited with the state treasurer for short-term investment pursuant to Section 6-10-10.1 NMSA 1978 or may be invested in direct and general obligations of or obligations fully and unconditionally guaranteed by the United States, obligations issued by agencies of the United States, obligations of this state or any political subdivision of the state, interest-bearing time deposits, commercial paper issued by corporations organized and operating within the United States and rated "prime" quality by a national rating service, other investments permitted by Section 6-10-10 NMSA 1978 or as otherwise provided by the trust indenture or bond resolution, if the funds are pledged for or secure payment of bonds issued by the authority. - D. The authority shall have an audit of its books and accounts made at least once each year by the state auditor or by a certified public accounting firm whose proposal has been reviewed and approved by the state auditor.
+- B. Subject to the provisions of any contract with bondholders, the authority shall prescribe a system of accounts. - C. Money held by the authority that is not needed for immediate disbursement, including any funds held in reserve, may be deposited with the state treasurer for short-term investment pursuant to Section 6-10-10.1 NMSA 1978 or may be invested in direct and general obligations of or obligations fully and unconditionally guaranteed by the United States, obligations issued by agencies of the United States, obligations of this state or any political subdivision of the state or as otherwise provided by the trust indenture or bond resolution, if the funds are pledged for or secure payment of bonds issued by the authority. - D. The authority shall have an audit of its books and accounts made at least once each year by the state auditor or by a certified public accounting firm whose proposal has been reviewed and approved by the state auditor.
 The cost of the audit shall be an expense of the authority.
 Copies of the audit shall be submitted to the governor and the New Mexico finance authority oversight committee and made available to the public. - E. The authority shall submit a report of its activities to the governor and to the legislature not later than December 1 of each year.
 Each report shall set forth a complete operating and financial statement covering its operations for that year.